almerino/mini-store/README.md

 ## TODOs

+- There seem to be an issue with the semantic-ui-react Button.Content hitbox (adding not always work when not clicking right in the middle of the button)
 - Add missing tests for the components and queries
 - split concerns some concerns maybe (context, reducers...)
 - Better naming maybe :)